Tangerine-Community/Tangerine/README.md

   --volume <path to a folder to save data>:/var/lib/couchdb \
   -p 80:80 \
   --name tangerine-server-container \
-  tangerine/tangerine-server:test
+  tangerine/tangerine-server:local
 ```

-Now that you've built and run an image tagged as `test`, view your server from a web browser to confirm it is working and follow the logs with the following command.
+Now that you've built and run an image tagged as `local`, view your server from a web browser to confirm it is working and follow the logs with the following command.

 ```
 docker logs -f tangerine-server-container